weenhanceit/infrastructure/README.md

 ```
 sudo systemctl restart domain-name
 ```
+If Puma isn't running, `/var/log/syslog` is a good place to look for hints as to what's wrong.
+Note that `systemd` tries several times to start the application, so you will likely see the same set of messages repeated near the end of `/var/log/syslog`.

 ### Set Up Redis for a Rails Application
 The [One Time Server Setup](one-time-server-setup) installs Redis